 In this view, an effective hypnotist isn't one that can probe the hidden reaches of your mind, but one with strong enough authority and charisma to convince you to go along.

 In the general sense, this phenomenon is known as the placebo effect.
 In numerous studies, people who were given ordinary sugar pills behaved and felt differently only because they thought they should.
 It's clear that the mind can influence all aspects of the physical body, so it makes sense that a firmly held belief can reduce pain or even help treat a disease.

 But in the end, this explanation of hypnosis amounts to pretty much the same thing as the trance theory.
 When you absolutely convince somebody that you've brought about a change in their subconscious, they register this information as a fact.
 Like any fact, this information will take root in the subconscious mind.
 So, even if the hypnotic state is nothing more than a figment of the subject's imagination, hypnotic suggestions can still reform their deeply held beliefs.
 The end result is the same!

-To find out more about hypnosis, and to explore the various uses of hypnotism, check out the links on the next page.
+To find out more about hypnosis, and to explore the various uses of hypnotism, check out the links below.